 (3) Utility, supplier, or subscriber organization has complied with Public Utilities Article, Annotated Code of Maryland, the Commissionís regulations and orders, and the utilityís own tariff.

-J. OER shall provide the utility, the supplier if there is one, the subscriber organization, if there is one, and the customer with a written summary of its findings and conclusions on completion of its investigation.
+J. CAD shall provide the utility, the supplier if there is one, the subscriber organization, if there is one, and the customer with a written summary of its findings and conclusions on completion of its investigation.

-K. If OER believes that a dispute or inquiry has been satisfactorily resolved, the parties shall be advised that no further action will be taken, and that the file will be closed unless a request for further review under §L of this regulation is submitted.
+K. If CAD believes that a dispute or inquiry has been satisfactorily resolved, the parties shall be advised that no further action will be taken, and that the file will be closed unless a request for further review under §L of this regulation is submitted.

 L. Request for Further Review.